StephanThierry/OpenVPNrelay/README.md

 Add:
 `auth-user-pass`

+### Restart OpenVPN
+You may need to restart the OpenVPN service to pickup the config changes.
+`service openvpn restart`

 ### Add users
 Now you need to add the users:
 `sudo adduser [username]` and set password: `sudo passwd [username]`